WHAT FAMOUS FOR Otto von Bismarck is famous for being the architect of German unification and the first Chancellor of the German Empire.

 As Chancellor, he cracked down on Catholics who resisted the power of the new economy.
 One of Bismarck’s ministers, Adalbert Falf, attacked Roman Catholic freedoms in the Kulturkampf (cultural struggle).
 It was an attempt to subordinate the Roman Catholic Church in Germany to the state and the laws arising from this prohibited all Catholic religious assemblies.
 Many members of Catholic religious orders were expelled, including the Jesuits, a thousand priests were imprisoned or exiled and a million Catholics were left without their sacraments.

-POLITICS The phrase ‘Dropping the Pilot’ meaning to dispense with a valued leader originated in Prussia in 1890 when a Punch cartoon showed Kaiser Wilhem II leaning over the side of the ship as Otto Bismarck dressed as a pilot walked down the steps to disembark.
+The phrase ‘Dropping the Pilot’ meaning to dispense with a valued leader originated in Prussia in 1890 when a cartoon showed Kaiser Wilhem II leaning over the side of the ship as Otto Bismarck dressed as a pilot walked down the steps to disembark.
+The cartoon by Sir John Tenniel (1820–1914), was first published in the British magazine Punch, on March 29, 1890 (see below).

-SCANDAL Bismarck and King Wilhelm 1st had a love/hate relationship.
-They would have shouting matches which sometimes resulted in tears.
+Bismarck and German Emperor Wilhelm I had a love/hate relationship.
+They had shouting matches which sometimes resulted in tears.

 1862 Bismarck said in a 1862 speech in the Prussian chamber justifying an increase in taxes to pay for a larger army: "The great questions of our day cannot be solved by speeches and majority votes…but by iron and blood."